-The two U.S. runners-up were Anjali Chadha of Kentucky and Michelle Xing of New York, who each received \$1,000.
-Madeline Kane of Nebraska received the Bjorn von Euler Innovation in Water Scholarship Award from Xylem Inc. Helen Laird received the James L. Condon Recognition for Environmental Stewardship.
+The two U.S. runners-up were Anjali Chadha of duPont Manual High School in Louisville, Ky., and Michelle Xing of Great Neck South High School in Lake Success, N.Y., who each received \$1,000.
+Madeline Kane of the Zoo Academy in Omaha, Neb., received the Bjorn von Euler Innovation in Water Scholarship Award from Xylem Inc. Helen Laird of Interior District Education of Alaska received the James L. Condon Recognition for Environmental Stewardship.